 Pursuant to terms of the City's Emergency Operations Master Plan and Procedures (Master Plan), the City's Emergency Management Department (EMD) is responsible for preparing an After-Action / Corrective Action Report for each activation of the City's EOC.
-At the request of the Los Angeles Fire Department and EMD, the City's EOC was activated on November 14, 2008 in order to support the Unified Command structure.
+At the request of the Los Angeles Fire Department and EMD, the City's EOC was activated on November 15, 2008 in order to support the Unified Command structure.
 The EOC provided multi-agency coordination of information and available resources.
 The attached After-Action/Corrective Action report provides an overview of the activation including specific recommendations for improvements in procedures.

 The Emergency Management Department (EMD) is designated as the lead agency for preparation of such reports.
 EMD requested and received individual reports from each of the affected EOC response agencies.
-The attached report represents a summarization of those comments and recommendations.
+The attached report represents a summarization of those comments and recommendations and incorporates additional suggestions for revision provided by the EMC at its meeting of February 4, 2009 and by the City's Department on Disability subsequent to that meeting.
 EMD will be the lead agency for implementing and tracking the recommended corrective actions in accordance with requirements of the National Incident Management System (NIMS).

-Questions regarding this report can be directed to me at robernan@lacity.org or 213 978-0590.
+Questions regarding this report can be directed to me at rob.freeman@lacity.org or 213 978-0590.